Boeing suspending 787 production at South Carolina plant

 Boeing production will be suspended until further notice after the second shift on Wednesday.
-On Sunday, Boeing indefinitely extended the halt of its production operations at its Washington state facilities.
+On Sunday, the largest U.S. planemaker indefinitely extended the halt of its production operations at its Washington state facilities.
+On Thursday, Reuters reported that planemakers - including Boeing and Airbus SE - were looking at drastic cuts in wide-body production amid a slump in demand for the industry’s largest jetliners, citing manufacturing and supplier sources.

+Deliveries of long-range jets like the Boeing 777 or 787 and Airbus A350 or A330 have been hit particularly badly as airlines seek deferrals and many withhold progress payments.
+On Monday, Airbus said it would temporarily halt production at its A220/A320 manufacturing facility in Alabama because of "high inventory levels in the sites and the various government recommendations."

+Production in Alabama will be halted this week through April 29.
+Boeing said on March 23 it would halt production at its Washington state twin-aisle jetliner factory as a temporary measure to help fight the outbreak of the respiratory disease.
+Production had been expected to resume early this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)